bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 |tag-ops-wizard|

-The big barriers were broken in.
 Users and roles are no longer attached to a single application, but can be shared across multiple applications in a security system.
 Now, different applications can be developed and installed with their own release cycles, and the end user only ever receives one task list for all applications.
 This enables independent feature-driven development.

 .. container:: admonition note toggle